 iPrep Digital Libraries- ICT Labs For Schools

 ICT stands for Information and Communication Technology.
-The implementation of ICT labs in schools was launched in 2004 and was revised in 2010 to provide secondary stage students an opportunity to understand in a better way from computer aided learning process.
+The implementation of ICT labs in schools was launched in 2004 and was revised in 2010 to provide secondary-stage students an opportunity to understand in a better way from a computer-aided learning process.
 ICT labs in government schools are a component of Rashtriya Madhyamik Shiksha Abhiyan (RMSA).

-In 2018, MHRD did a major revamp of all its school education programs.
+In 2018, the Ministry of Human Resource Development (MHRD) did a major revamp of all its school education programs.
 They started integrating them into the Samagra Shiksha Abhiyan.
-The purpose was to revamp, revise and upgrade all aspects of government funded initiatives.
-All that to help the government schools for better implementation and outcomes.
+The purpose was to revamp, revise, and upgrade all aspects of government-funded initiatives.
+All that is to help the government schools for better implementation and outcomes.

-MHRD reviewed the usage, setup and historical learning outcomes from the ICT & RMSA scheme.
+MHRD reviewed the usage, setup, and historical learning outcomes from the ICT & RMSA scheme.
 They also reviewed all the other possible aspects of school education.
 Here computer labs were set up at thousands of government schools across states over the last decade.
 MHRD noted that govt schools weren’t using these computers due to complex hardware.
-They are also difficult to maintain and have electricity dependence while the also block a seperate room.
+They are also difficult to maintain and have electricity dependence while they also block a separate room.
 It also has some other infrastructural challenges which usually happen at government schools.
-So they added a preferred option of tablets/laptops/chromebooks for ICT Lab as an attempt to solve some of these issues (more on this later).
+So they added a preferred option of tablets/laptops/Chromebooks for ICT Lab as an attempt to solve some of these issues (more on this later).

 - Partnership with government and UT administration